 She was born in Sierra Leone, West Africa, to parents who were instrumental in providing her a broad educational experience.

-Mrs. Cole-Lacy has been featured several times in New York Newsday and other print media, and has appeared in interviews on both television and radio.
-She belongs to several professional organizations including the Surface Design Association, Art League of Long Island and Long Island Arts Council.
-She is committed to community service and has received several citations from government officials in this regard.
-She is also a committed mother whose devotion to the academic, social and spiritual development of her adolescent children, is second to none.
+Mrs. Cole-Lacy has been featured several times in Long Island Newsday and other print media, and has appeared in interviews on both television and radio.
+She belongs to several professional organizations including the Surface Design Association, Art League of Long Island and Americans For The Arts.
+She is an Advisory Board Member of the Long Island Arts Alliance and is committed to community service for which she has received several citations from government officials.
+Madona Cole-Lacy is also a committed mother whose devotion to laying a firm foundation in the academic, social and spiritual development of her now young adult children has been of paramount importance to her.

 Talents & Triumphs: